As seen in:

 Creative and art directors are not exactly the same job.
 If art is your director job title prefix, check out our dedicated guide here: Art Director Resume: Sample & Guide

-And if you're looking for other marketing (and managerial) resume guides, check these out:
+And if you're looking for other senior-level creative jobs, check these out:

 Here’s how to write a creative director resume that gets jobs: